Most Recent Barbara Crawford Gallery show

-Sam Feinstein: The Early Years is an exhibition at Springside Chestnut Hill Academy (SCH) that opens on September 26, 2020, in conjunction with Group ’55, Midcentury Abstraction in Philadelphia, and Sam Feinstein: Immersive Abstraction at the Woodmere Art Museum.
-The SCH Barbara Crawford exhibition will end on January 24, 2021.
+Sam Feinstein: The Early Years is an exhibition at Springside Chestnut Hill Academy (SCH) that opened on September 26, 2020, in conjunction with Group ’55, Midcentury Abstraction in Philadelphia, and Sam Feinstein: Immersive Abstraction at the Woodmere Art Museum.
+The SCH Barbara Crawford exhibition ended on January 24, 2021.

 Painter, illustrator, filmmaker, and writer, Sam Feinstein was the Director of the Arts and taught at Chestnut Hill Academy from 1938-1942.
 The exhibition will feature his watercolors, oil paintings, and illustrations from the 1930s until the mid-1950s, showing his journey towards abstract expressionism—including the movie, Hans Hofmann, where Sam clearly explains Hofmann's artistic philosophy by capturing the artist immersed in the act of painting The Window, 1950.
 Weekend art classes and opportunities to view both exhibits will be available.

 This exhibition is made possible through the Samuel L. Feinstein Trust.